rachana-uniyal/Jenkins-Jobs/README.md

     4. Start the container again:
         - `docker start 3ad844beaavc`
 3. Create Jenkins credentials for a git repository
-4. Create different Jenkins job types (Freestyle, Pipeline, Multibranch pipeline) for the Java Maven project with Jenkinsfile to:
+4. Create different Jenkins job types (Freestyle, Pipeline, Multibranch pipeline) for the Java Maven project with Jenkinsfile to

     a.
 Connect to the application’s git repository

     b.
 Build Jar: In the Maven build step, add the command `package`

     c.
 Build Docker Image: In the shell script, add `docker build -t java-maven-app:1.0 .`

     d.
 Push to private DockerHub repository:

         - **DockerHub Repository**

             1. Add DockerHub credentials in Jenkins
             2. Define variables for the username and password:
                 - Select: "Build Environment" → "Use secret text(s) or file(s)" → "Add" → "Username" and "Password" (separate)